rajpabari/cs140e-25win/labs/2-gpio/docs/lecture.md

 TODO:
   - type-based alias analysis.
   - how quickly can we get to a simple OS with processes and vm and equiv?

+Other extensions:
+  - write in assembly
+  - do different light intensity
+  - pwm as line drawing
+  - 240lx lab on dyanmic code generation.
+  - find the weirdness with the alignemnt?
+  - do the watchdog?